EKMallon/The_Cave_Pearl_Project_LEGACY_codebuilds/README.md

 of each script for those hardware dependencies.
 I use #ifdef / #endif statements throughought the code to include or exclude blocks of sensor-specific code at compile time, depending on #define SensorName_Address statements at the start of the script.

 It is also worth noting that these live versions are reasonably complex, with quite a bit of functionality.
-If you are new to programming in the Arduino Environment, then a much simpler but still fully function version of the logger code can be found in the UNO-Breadboard repository:
+If you are new to programming in the Arduino Environment, then a much simpler working version of the logger's code can be found in the UNO-Breadboard repository:

 https://github.com/EKMallon/UNO-Breadboard-Datalogger